-As the holiday season approaches, gift-giving becomes a delicate art: choosing a present that truly has meaning.
-For this Christmas wishlist, HEC Stories has brought together ten singular ideas created by alumni who innovate and share a vision.
-Fragrances, beauty, books, experiences, fashion, or gastronomy—each selection tells a story, blending craftsmanship, commitment, and elegance.
-An invitation to give differently—objects and experiences that last, inspire, and resonate with exceptional journeys.
+As the festive season approaches, gift-giving becomes a delicate art—made even more so by the desire to choose a present that truly has meaning.
+For this Christmas wishlist, HEC Stories has brought together ten gift ideas from alumni who create and innovate.
+Perfume, beauty, books, experiences, fashion, or gastronomy: this selection tells a story shaped by craftsmanship, commitment, and elegance.
+Here is our invitation to give differently.

 1 – Le Foin, the new fragrance by Ning Li (H.04)